quantxt/api-docs/README.md

 ### Data Extraction

-Data Extraction is the process of identifying search phrases found in the input documents along with extraction types (date, number or regex) using dictionaries and formatting it into structured format.
+Data Extraction is the process of identifying search phrases found in the input documents along with extraction types (date, number or regex) and producing structured data.
 Input documents can be streamed from content files, data APIs or directly from public URLs.

 #### Extraction from Files